 Understanding Urinary Tract Infections (UTIs) and their effect on the person with Dementia will enable you to identify, treat and understand what is happening.
-UTIs are very common in the elderly, particularly in those with dementia.
+Urinary tract infections in the person with dementia can be very common.
 Unfortunately, a UTI can cause sudden and extreme behavioural changes, such as confusion which is referred to as Delirium.
 The onset of delirium can happen in as little as one to two days, so if you notice a sudden change in behaviour, chances are your loved one may have a urinary infection.
 So what do you need to know?

 What Are Urinary Tract Infections?